jgreshy/Covid-Portfolio-Project/README.md

 # covid

--- This is a test to see if it saves
+## Project Overview:
+-- The data used in this project was collected from January 2020 to April 2021.
+The data comes from the World Health Organization and originally downloaded as two separate tables, one containing data about covid deaths and another containing data on covid vaccinations.
+-- The focus of this project was to analyze the relationship between covid deaths and covid vaccinations as they were first introduced
+## Data Structure
--- The data was configured in a way that countries called Asia and Europe were formed (for each continent).
-The "countries" consolidated all of the data for each country within the continent into one.
-For these "countries" the continent was Null.
-We'll be using WHERE continent IS NOT NULL to exclude this data that could skew our results.
+-- The data was configured in a way that created countries for each continent.
+These "countries" consolidated all data of all countried within the continent into reoccord.
+This happened because these "countries" continent attached to their record.
+Because of this, we'll be using 'WHERE continent IS NOT NULL' to exclude this repetitive data that would skew our results.

-SELECT *
+-- Begin by bringing in the two tables we will be using SELECT *
 FROM `winged-record-348816.covid_project.covid-deaths`
 WHERE continent IS NOT NULL